(2020) Local SEO for Dentists: The Playbook for #1 Rankings

-To show you what I’m talking about, let’s take a quick look at the Google Map results for the search, “lawyer
+To show you what I’m talking about, let’s take a quick look at the Google Map results for the search, “dentist Seattle”:

-Everyone benefits from Google Maps
+The benefits of Google Maps for dentists

-Let’s take a closer look at how you’ll benefit:
+Let’s take a closer look at how you’ll benefit.

-When your business shows up on the first page of search results, you’re more likely to receive phone calls or clicks into your website.
+When your practice shows up on the first page of search results, you’re more likely to receive phone calls or clicks into your website.
 Getting ranked on Google Maps is a great way to get there.

-Fast & easy updates
+Ability to make fast & easy updates

 When you make a change in your Google My Business account, they’re live and online within minutes.
 You won’t wait hours for updates to appear.

-Your happiest customers become your best advertising
+Your happiest patients become your best advertising

 You’ll have access to a dashboard where you can see statistics on views, actions on posts, new followers, and more.